Zohaib-Karim/Impact-Score/README.md

 ---

-Made with ❤️ for education and social impact
+Made by Syed Zohaib Karim